 Jaipur, the capital of Rajasthan is “a foodie’s paradise” says chef and cookery teacher, Romy Gill.
 “Jaipur is not only historically fascinating but is the heart of Rajasthan, with its rich culture and food cooked in ghee, plus the influence of the royals of course.”

 She recommends visitors to Jaipur try thali – a plate of various dishes plus rice, roti, raita and a sweet dish.

-Food from Eastern India
+Traditional food from Eastern India

 Hari says this region, which is relatively wet, is known primarily for rice, vegetables and fruit and some parts are strongly influenced by Chinese and Mongolian cuisine.
 The main states are Bihar, Orissa and West Bengal.